Be the first to know

 How Often Should I Refinish My Ball?

 Maintaining surface on your equipment will play a huge role in seeing consistent ball motion.
 Especially if your ball is more matte than mirror, you'll need to give it some regular love—think every 2-3 weeks to keep its texture just right, to keep those microscopic peaks and valleys sharp.
-Generally, the lower the grit, the more diligent you will have to stay to maintain the finish.
+Generally, the lower the grit, the more diligent you will have to be to maintain the finish.

 With polished equipment and higher finishes, this is less of a factor.
 However, even with the higher finishes, we must be aware that regular use will dull down the finish, causing the ball to lose motion down lane over time.